Skip to content

 This area needs to fulfill the beginning’s promise.
 It needs to keep the reader interested in the characters and plot—this will ensure the reader keeps turning the pages.
 You also need to keep track of everything going on in the story and follow through.
 Readers don’t want to feel cheated or disappointed.

-Some authors use character and event cards or sheets to keep track of each character’s qualities and the details to each event.
+Some authors use character and event cards or sheets to keep track of each character’s qualities and the details of each event.
 This will guarantee continuity and help prevent loose ends.

 3. Your ending